serverfarmer/cloudfarmer/README.md

 Currently it supports:

-- Amazon EC2 service with their flavor of Ubuntu (tested with 14.04 LTS and 16.04 LTS, but expected to work without problems with any recent Ubuntu version)
+- Amazon EC2
-- Rackspace Cloud service with Ubuntu 14.04 LTS or 16.04 LTS
+- Rackspace Cloud
-- any other cloud service based on OpenStack (including public, private and hybrid clouds) with any recent Debian/Ubuntu version
+- any cloud service based on OpenStack (including public, private and hybrid clouds)

 There are plans to add support for the below cloud service providers: